 SELECT * FROM date_days;

-In the above code, we have used the UPDATE command to update the column data in Postgresql.
+In the above code, we have used the UPDATE command to update the column data in PostgreSQL.

-From the above output, we can see that we have added the 30 days to the date column.
+From the above output, we can see that we have added 30 days to the date column.

-Postgresql add days to date current date
+Example 8: Add days to the current date

-Here we will use the current_date( ) function to get the current date and INTERVAL data type to add the days to the current date.
+Here we will use the current_date( ) function to get the current date and the INTERVAL data type to add the days to the current date.

 SELECT current_date + INTERVAL '10 day';